braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/email/templates/link_aliasing.md

 #### Clicked Alias in Canvas Step

-Retarget users based on the specific alias that was clicked in a Canvas step.
-A pipe delimited filter option displays the Canvas and Canvas step, followed by the alias within the Canvas step.
+Retarget users based on the specific alias that was clicked in a Canvas component.
+A pipe delimited filter option displays the Canvas and Canvas component, followed by the alias within the Canvas component.
 Only Canvas steps with tracked aliases will be shown here.

 #### Clicked Alias in Campaign or Canvas

-Retarget users based on any alias that was clicked in the campaign or Canvas step.
+Retarget users based on any alias that was clicked in the campaign or Canvas component.
 Because aliases are considered "global", any global alias will target link clicks from all campaigns and Canvas steps.

 ![][5]

 ### Action-based filters

-In addition to creating segment filters, you can also create action-based messages targeting any link (tracked or not tracked) across any email campaign or Canvas step.
+In addition to creating segment filters, you can also create action-based messages targeting any link (tracked or not tracked) across any email campaign or Canvas component.

 ![][6]